transmitly/transmitly/README.md

 ```

 ### Configure our email
 Now the fun part.
 In our Startup code we can now define a `pipeline`.
-Pipelines will give us a lot of flexability down the road.
-For now we'll, use one of the MailKit convience extension methods to keep things simple.
+Pipelines will give us a lot of flexibility down the road.
+For now we'll, use one of the MailKit convenient extension methods to keep things simple.

 ```csharp
 using Transmitly;